 How to use macro functions?

-After defining a macro function, it can be used in the template as if it were a normal function.
-When calling a macro function, double curly braces must be used.{{ }}Wrap and pass parameters defined by the macro function.
+After defining a macro function, it can be used in the template just like a regular function.
+To call a macro function, double curly braces need to be used.{{ }}Wrap and pass the parameters defined by the macro function.

 {# 假设 archives 是通过 archiveList 标签获取到的文章列表 #}